auth0/Auth0.Android/README.md

 ##### A note about App Deep Linking:

 Currently, the default scheme used in the Callback Uri is `https`.
-This works best for Android API 23 or newer if you're using [Android App Links](https://developer.android.com/training/app-links/index.html), but in previous Android versions this may show the intent chooser dialog prompting the user to chose either your application or the browser.
-You can change this behaviour by using a custom unique scheme, so that the OS opens directly the link with your app.
+This works best for Android Marshmallow (API 23) or newer if you're using [Android App Links](https://developer.android.com/training/app-links/index.html), but in previous Android versions this may show the intent chooser dialog prompting the user to chose either your application or the browser.
+You can change this behaviour by using a custom unique scheme, so that the OS opens the link directly with your app.

-1. Update the intent filter in the Android Manifest and change the custom scheme.
+1. Update the intent filter in the `AndroidManifest.xml` file and change the current scheme to the custom one.
 2. Update the allowed callback urls in your [Auth0 Dashboard](https://manage.auth0.com/#/applications) client's settings.
-3. Call `withScheme()` passing the scheme you want to use.
+3. Call `withScheme()` on the WebAuthProvider.Builder instance passing the scheme you want to use.

 ```java